AaronFlanagan20/Countdown-letters-game-solver/README.md

 My word list is in the file [wordlist.txt](wordlist.txt) in this repository/gist.
 As I explained above I got the original list [meanings.txt](meanings.txt) from [Basic English][1] with over 29,000 words and manually added to it by using old reports and two wordlist files found [here][3].
 The final word count comes in at over 105,800 words give or take in the file.

+Update: more words found and added from [Peter Novig][5].
+File now has 113,990 words.

 ## Parser.py
 My [parser.py](parser.py) file in this repository does the following:
 It loops through the file that was just passed in, [meanings.txt](meanings.txt), and retrieves each word by splitting the spaces between them.